CSchotborgh/PowerWhipConfig/replit.md

 ## Overview
 This project is a full-stack web application designed for electrical engineers and technicians to configure and design custom electrical power whip assemblies.
 It offers a visual interface for design, validates configurations against electrical codes, and generates necessary documentation.
 The system aims to streamline the design process, ensure compliance, and provide robust documentation capabilities for power distribution systems.
 It integrates comprehensive component data and enables efficient order management and BOM generation.

+**Current Project Status**: Excel UploadedOutputFile multi-sheet processor development is on hold due to technical processing issues.
+The system requires dedicated 800+ pattern processing from multi-sheet Excel files but current implementation not meeting requirements.

 ## User Preferences
 Preferred communication style: Simple, everyday language.